Roseworth Surgery27-29 Roseworth AvenueGosforth,Newcastle Upon Tyne, NE3 1NBTel: 0191 2132392

 A GP or practice nurse can offer advice on a wide range of contraceptive methods, with routine follow ups once a contraception has be chosen by the patient.We offer:

-- A wide range of oral contraceptive pill- The Nexplanon (Implant)- The coil (IUS and IUD)- The injection (Depo and Sayanna Press)- Free condoms- Prescription for the morning after pill
+- A wide range of oral contraceptive pill- The Nexplanon (Implant)- The injection (Depo and Sayanna Press)- Free condoms- Prescription for the morning after pill

 Chronic Disease Management

-Are all managed closely by the practice nurses within the practice, their aim is to help prevent complications, monitor the condition closely and adjust treatment accordingly in collaboration with the patient.
+Are all managed closely by the practice nurses within the practice, the check includes BP & Bloods taking, Dietary & Exercise advice and Smoking cessation and other Health related questions.
+The aim is to help prevent complications, monitor the condition closely and adjust treatment accordingly in collaboration with the patient.

 We also offer in-house ECG's .And to over 75 year olds we offer an NHS health check to patients who dont already have an annual cardiovascular review in place.